aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/platform-settings.md

           # Support for MTU configuration under sub-interfaces.
           # When this key is set to False, MTU is not rendered under sub-interfaces even if it is set in the inputs.
           subinterface_mtu: <bool; default=True>

+          # Support for monitor session configuration on sub-interfaces.
+          # When this key is set to false, an error will be raised if a monitor session is configured on a sub-interface.
+          subinterface_monitor_session: <bool; default=True>

           # Support for configuration of per interface MTU for p2p links, MLAG SVIs and Network Services.
           # Effectively this means that all settings regarding interface MTU will be ignored if this is false.